 The phrase the “gates of hell” is translated in some versions as the “gates of Hades.”
-The gates of hell or gates of Hades is found only once in the entire Scriptures, in Matthew 16:18.
+“Gates of hell” or “gates of Hades” is found only once in the entire Scriptures, in Matthew 16:18.
 In this passage, Jesus is referring to the building of His church: “And I tell you, you are Peter, and on this rock I will build my church, and the gates of hell shall not prevail against it” (Matthew 16:18).

-At this time Jesus had not yet established His church.
-In fact, this is the first instance of the word “church” in the New Testament.
-The church spoken of by Jesus is derived from the Greek ekklasia which means the “called out” or assembly.
-In other words, the church that Jesus is referencing as His church means the assembly of people who have been called out of the world by the gospel of Christ.
+At that time Jesus had not yet established His church.
+In fact, this is the first instance of the word church in the New Testament.
+The word church, as used by Jesus, is derived from the Greek ekklasia, which means the “called out” or “assembly.”
+In other words, the church that Jesus is referencing as His church is the assembly of people who have been called out of the world by the gospel of Christ.

 Bible scholars debate the actual meaning of the phrase “and the gates of hell shall not prevail against it.”
 One of the better interpretations to the meaning of this phrase is as follows.
 In ancient times, the cities were surrounded by walls with gates, and in battles the gates of these cities would usually be the first place their enemies assaulted.
 This was because the protection of the city was determined by the strength or power of its gates.